mgfeller/countdown-timer-v2/README.md

 - Acknowledged rapid development and feature implementation approach
 - Maintains transparency about development methodology

+### Prompt #17: README Section Cleanup
+**Date**: Current
+**Request**: "Remove the Support and Contributing sections from the readme file" **Implementation**:
+- Removed the "🤝 Contributing" section with fork/PR instructions
+- Removed the "📞 Support" section with help/issue guidelines
+- Kept the "📚 Learn More" and "📄 License" sections
+- Streamlined README to focus on project documentation
+- Maintained clean, focused documentation structure

 ---

 *This section will be continuously updated as new prompts and requirements are received.*